-As mentioned previously you can also elect to click the boxes next to Bookmarks or Open tabs if you would like those options to stop appearing in your address bar suggestions as well.
+As mentioned previously, you can also elect to click the boxes next to Bookmarks or Open tabs if you would like those options to stop appearing in your address bar suggestions as well.

-Have you been thinking about cancelling cable, and you’re looking for a device to hook up to your TV for video streaming?
+Have you been thinking about canceling cable, and you’re looking for a device to hook up to your TV for video streaming?
 Find out about the Amazon Fire TV Stick and see if it has all of the features that you might need for such a device.

 Matthew Burleigh has been writing tech tutorials since 2008.
 His writing has appeared on dozens of different websites and been read over 50 million times.